 I have broken the article down into different categories, including the ancient ruins that you don’t want to miss, lesser known beaches where you won’t be surrounded by other tourists, the cities and small towns worth your time, the most incredible festivals around the country, and then a more general list of fun things to do around the country.

 Mexico has so many different indigenous cultures, so many ancient cultures.
 It’s a country with so much history and you can actually see it with your own eyes in pretty much every state in the country.

 If you want to learn about the Mayan ruins, then you’ll want to get yourself to the Yucatan.
-If you base yourself in Merida, you’ll be able to see tons of Maya ruins.
+Base yourself in Merida, and you’ll be able to see tons of Maya ruins.